 What is the Food Glorious Food project?

-We were thrilled to welcome to different groups of very excited school children on a farm day experience as part of this project.
+We were thrilled to welcome two different groups of very excited school children on a farm day experience as part of this project.

 First, we welcomed 12 ‘Food Ambassadors’ from Wynstream Primary School in Exeter.
 Initially, the children had to ‘pitch for the job’ and get selected to become their school's official ‘food ambassadors’.
 This meant leaving the classroom and learning about food, farming, sustainability, waste, recycling and the environment, all under the watchful eye of Angela Redmond, their inspirational teacher.

-A week later we had the pleasure to get visited by 80 school children from Whipton Barton Junior School in Exeter, under the guidance of super teachers Trudi Steer, Dee, Ruth and Jonathan.
+A week later we had the pleasure to be visited by 80 school children from Whipton Barton Junior School in Exeter, under the guidance of super teachers Trudi Steer, Dee, Ruth and Jonathan.

 An educational day out at Pipers Farm

 More than anything we wanted the children to understand that food IS life...
 What you eat matters!